JaxxyIV/nottpr/README.md

 #### Customizer Seeds

 Customizer seeds are also generated through the `ALTTPR.generate` method.
 Like regular seeds, you can provide a complete payload or use a `CustomizerBuilder`.
-Customizer JSON files created on alttpr.com can be converted to a builder through the `CustomizerBuilder.fromCustomizerJSON` static method.

-When using a `CustomizerBuilder`, it is important to note that the item pool and drop pool counts will sync with starting equipment/placed items and prize packs respectively.
-You do not need to provide these counts manually.
-If your preset is imported from an external source like SahasrahBot, you should disable syncing with the `CustomizerBuilder.disableSync` instance method to speed up performance.

 ```js
 import ALTTPR, {